-Each of the Zacha's Bay Window artists has a vast body of work, most of which is dispersed in museums and private collections worldwide.
-In our virtual galleries, we gather historic images of each artist's work for a growing permanent online museum archive for art lovers and scholars.
+Each of Zacha's Mendocino Heritage artists has a vast body of work, most of which is dispersed throughout museums and private collections worldwide.
+In our virtual galleries, we gather historic images of each artist's work for a growing permanent online archive for scholarship and pleasure, now and in the future.

-We would be grateful for digital photos of artwork currently in private collections, also biographical information, archival correspondence, essays and articles, reminiscences and personal photos for our online museum.
-See, for example, the September 25, 1962 Look magazine article, A YOUNG MAN SAVES AN OLD TOWN.
+We would be grateful for digital photos of artwork currently in private collections, also biographical information, archival correspondence, essays and articles, reminiscences and personal photos for the Archive.
+See, for example, Bill's Roses, a reminiscence by Hilda Pertha.